Dragonfly Cloud announces new enterprise security features - learn more

 Key Takeaways:

-• Redis: More cost-effective for small, simple setups but comes with higher operational costs.
+• Self-Hosted Redis: More cost-effective for smaller setups but requires higher operational investment.

 More Suitable For:

-• ElastiCache: Teams with higher budgets looking for fully managed services and scalability.
+• ElastiCache: Teams with higher budgets that want fully managed, scalable infrastructure.

 Decision Matrix

-For a structured way to evaluate Redis vs. ElastiCache, use the following decision matrix based on key factors like cost, scalability, ease of use, and management.
-This table assigns scores (1-5) to each solution based on typical scenarios:
+To evaluate Redis vs. ElastiCache, here is a decision matrix based on key factors like cost, scalability, ease of use, and management:

 Cost4 (Lower for small setups)3 (Higher with AWS infrastructure)